LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 The accident lawyer will also help determine if any additional parties are involved in your claims, such as insurance adjusters denying your claim or another driver’s insurance policy refusing to pay for damages their client caused during the accident.

 If that happens, your Cantor, Grana, Buckner, & Bucci attorney, as you learned earlier, will be ready to defeat that insurance company in court.

 How to Avoid Being in a Rear End Collision

 There are a few ways to avoid rear-end collisions.
 Make sure that you always follow the speed limit and don’t tailgate other drivers.
 You should also try to allow a space cushion of at least two seconds between your car and the car in front of you.
 Following too closely is the main cause of most rear-end accidents, which oftentimes lead to devastating physical injuries.

 Maintaining a safe distance could make all the difference between avoiding a rear-end accident completely, or having a minor fender bender rather than a horrible collision.

 How Our Personal Injury Law Firm May Be Able to Help After a Car Accident

-If you or someone you love has been injured in an accident that was the fault of the other driver, it is important to contact the personal injury law firm of Cantor, Grana, Buckner, & Bucci as soon as possible.
-We can help ensure all procedures are properly followed during the accident claim process and give advice on how best to proceed with a successful accident settlement.
+If you or someone you love has been injured in an accident that was the other driver’s fault, it is important to contact the personal injury law firm of Cantor, Grana, Buckner, & Bucci as soon as possible.
+We can help ensure all procedures are properly followed during the accident claim process and advise on how best to proceed with a successful accident settlement.